Polylith Is the AI Architecture

 What Polylith is

 Polylith is a component-based architecture that lives in a single repository.
+It originated in the Clojure ecosystem but the pattern isn't language-specific — Python Polylith brings the same architecture and tooling to Python, with support for Poetry, uv, Hatch, and other package managers.
 Each unit of logic is a component: isolated, with a single responsibility.
 The only thing another component can touch is the interface, a single namespace with exactly the functions you decided to make public.
 Bases are thin entry points that wire components into something deployable.

 Every component exposes exactly what it wants through a single interface namespace.
 In Clojure, that namespace follows a predictable path: <top-namespace>.<component>.interface.